 This program is currently “Accredited” with Accreditation Canada/EQual.
 Our “Accredited” status serves as an important demonstration of our commitment to providing quality education in alignment with accreditation and regulatory requirements.
 If you require additional information regarding our accreditation status and endeavors and/or any potential implications our accreditation status may have on your future abilities to practice as a healthcare professional, we encourage you to reach out to the Dean for the School of Health Sciences.

 Graduates may elect to further their studies and obtain a Bachelor of Technology degree from Memorial University of Newfoundland or a Bachelor of Science (Post-Diploma, Human Science) from Athabasca University.

 Graduates may also pursue further studies in the areas of Anesthesia Assistant, Cardiovascular Perfusion, or Polysomnography.

 Students must possess a valid Standard First Aid with Cardiopulmonary Resuscitation/Basic Life Support (CPR or BLS) certification to be eligible for graduation from the College.

 Clinical placements are a required element of this program and students will be assigned placements at approved training sites.
-Additional sites may be considered in consultation with program faculty.
-There is no guarantee that students will receive their preferred placement.
+There is no guarantee that students will receive a placement at their preferred clinical site.
 All expenses associated with the completion of clinical placement will be the responsibility of the student.